The piano tuner's service visit.

 Your piano technician is expected to arrive in less than 30 minutes.

-What should YOU do -- or even more importantly, should have DONE -- before the technician arrives to your front door?
+What should YOU do -- or even more importantly, what should YOU have DONE -- before the technician arrives to your front door?

-Please print out this page, and refer to it one to two days - better yet, 1-2 weeks - before your next piano service appointment.
+Please print out this page, and refer to it one to two days - or even better yet, 1-2 weeks - before your next piano service appointment.

 Doing so can save both you and the piano technician unnecessary time, energy, and delays, not to mention misunderstandings and money, in both coordinating schedules and performing the job, best.